dnlbowers/battleships/README.md

 Once we have a player object (in this case, two), they then require their board and fleet of ships to place upon it.
 The Player class initiates the Board class by passing in the parameters to tell the board class if the possessing player will be a computer or not and if they will be using auto set up.

 By default, the board will be a 10 x 10 size grid as in the original version of the game and will always have five ships to be placed on it.
 The initialization of the board from the Player instance then builds two boards; one for tracking guesses and one for placing their fleet.
 Once it has somewhere to put the ships, it then proceeds to build the five ship objects from the five subclasses of Ship and places them in a list to keep track of its fleet belonging to the specific player objects board object.
 Each ship is initiated with a start coordinate, direction, empty list for eventual damage tiles to be updated, and the entire ship coordinates.
-In the case of my program, the ship object is initiated with only the start coordinate twice, and the remaining coordinates are added as the ship is built fully to the correct length following the placement process.
-Each Ship subclass then has its own uniquely defined length, symbol, and name.
+In the case of my program, the ship object is initiated using the start coordinate twice, and the remaining coordinates are added after the ship has been built fully to the correct length during the placement process.
+Each Ship subclass has its own uniquely defined length, symbol, and name.

 In this way, we have four separate object types which belong to one another but are also distinct in the same two players, the boards they use, and the ships they place are all related but separate in a real-life game of battleships.
 ![Object creation diagram](docs/objects.drawio.png)